Consumers' Federation of Australia

 The Consumers' Federation of Australia (CFA) is Australia's umbrella consumer advocacy group.

 As an organisation, CFA has over 30 organisational members ranging from large national organisations like CHOICE and COTA Australia to legal centres, financial counselling organisations, research institutions, and state-based consumer organisations.
-CFA is a full member of Consumers International, the international peak body for the world’s consumer organisations.
+CFA is a full member of Consumers International, an international body for the world's consumer organisations.

 CFA is an association incorporated in the Australian Capital Territory, and is registered as a charity with the Australian Charities and Not-for-profits Commission.

 History

 In the early 1960s the Australian Consumers Association unsuccessfully attempted to establish state and territory branches.
 The first state or territory based consumer organisation was Canberra Consumers, established in 1963 by Michael Vernon, Godfrey Linge and Bill Howitt.
 By the late 1970s most states and territories had their own consumer group.

 It soon became apparent that lack of coordinated action by these consumer lobby groups was obstructing political change.
-With the election of Gough Whitlam and the Labor Government in 1972, the Government encouraged the disparate consumer groups to join together and form the Australian Federation of Consumer Organisations (AFCO).
+With the election of Gough Whitlam and the Labor Government in 1972, the Government encouraged the disparate consumer groups to join and form the Australian Federation of Consumer Organisations (AFCO).

 In 1974 after a meeting of 27 consumer groups, led by the Australian Consumers' Association and Canberra Consumers, a constitution was drafted and AFCO was officially founded.
 AFCO's foundation membership included Canberra Consumers, the Country Women's Association, the Australian Consumers Association and the Consumer Action Movement.
 In 1994, for ease of reference, AFCO was renamed the Consumers' Federation of Australia (CFA).

 During the 1980s and early 1990s, CFA had a nine-member staffing contingent based in Canberra.
 However, in 1996, the newly elected Howard Federal Government defunded the CFA.
 After the defunding decision, the CFA had only one part-time paid staff member.
 And after twelve months, the only staff members remaining were voluntary.
 CFA continues to operate to this day, but primarily as a voluntary organisation.

 Present

-CFA’s activities include supporting communication and networking among its members and consumer advocates; nominating and appointing consumer representatives to various boards, committees, and forums; and advocating on nationally important consumer issues.
+CFA's activities include supporting communication and networking among its members and consumer advocates; nominating and appointing consumer representatives to various boards, committees, and forums; and advocating on nationally important consumer issues.

 Supporting members

 CFA maintains a website that includes consumer news and updates from CFA members, regulators, and policymakers.
 It also regularly issues newsletters and hosts webinars for members.

 In recent years, CFA has delivered a mentoring program, to support the professional development of consumer advocates.
-The goals of the mentoring program are to improve participant’s effectiveness as a consumer advocate, and to facilitate a network of alumni who are well placed to take up consumer representative roles in the future.
+The goals of the mentoring program are to improve participant's effectiveness as a consumer advocate, and to facilitate a network of alumni who are well placed to take up consumer representative roles in the future.